 Results: True participants conformed on 32% of the critical trials where confederates gave the wrong answers.
 Additionally 75% of the sample conformed to the majority on at least one trial.

 Jenness carried out a study into conformity – in his experiment participants were asked to estimate how many beans they thought was in a jar.
 Each participant had to make an individual estimate, and then do the same as a group.
 He found that when the task was carried out in a social group, the participants would report estimates of roughly the same value (even though they had previously reported quite different estimates as individuals).
-The study was successful in showing majority influence, thus proving that individuals' behaviour and beliefs can be influenced by a group.
+The study was successful in showing majority influence, thus proving that individuals' behavior and beliefs can be influenced by a group.

 Additionally this is likely to be an example of informational social influence as participants would be uncertain about the actual number of beans in the jar.